Do you fear the day hackers find a way into your site and erase years of hard work?

 Are you still relying on your host’s backup solution without creating one of your own?

 In this post, we’re going to cover six of the best WordPress backup plugins you can use to make multiple copies of your site and store them in secure locations.

-The best WordPress backup plugins & tools for 2020
+The best WordPress backup plugins & tools

 BlogVault is a premium backup and WordPress site management plugin.
 It’s used by over 400,000 sites, and its customer base includes such companies as Cloudways, ThemeIsle, WP Site Care and Valet.

 And we use it here at WP Superstars.

 Security functionality is available too which includes a firewall and malware removal.